jpritikin/coach/content/docs/psychedelics/_index.md

 weight: 4
 ---

-# Psychdelics
+# Psychedelics

-Reveal and amplify your inner experience.
+Psychedelics are substances that reveal and amplify your inner experience.

 I have personal experience with: